How to eat a balanced diet as a vegetarian

 |

 Evidence suggests that plant sources of omega-3 fatty acids may not have the same benefits in reducing the risk of heart disease as those in oily fish.
-You may wish to consider a supplement.
-It is best to discuss this with your GP or Dietitian. |
+For that reason, you may need an Omega 3 supplement.
+Ask your doctor for advice. |

 Vitamin D | |